 My personal mantra in parenting has been no interference in the time spent with kids.
 For instance, I avoid looking at the phone when I am with them.
 Most importantly, I keep my daughters involved in my work.
 I tell them to watch me on TV and show them my photographs whenever they appear in print.
 They feel a sense of pride and connection with my work.
 Balancing a demanding profession and motherhood is difficult, but I believe it is possible.
 An understanding spouse and a supportive family certainly help.
 Deal with each obstacle, one at a time.
 Take a deep breath and keep at it.

 -Jumana Shah, journalist, and mother of two young daughters

 Learning the value of money: Children belonging to families where both parents work have access to more opportunities and better facilities because of the double income.
 You may think this would make them wasteful of money, but this depends entirely on the parenting.
 If parents inculcate the right values in their children, this is unlikely to happen.
 Also, these children see their parents work hard to earn a living.

 Moreover, when they understand that their mother is working partly to contribute financially to the household, they come to appreciate where the money is coming from and the importance of budgeting and saving.

 Along with the value of money, watching their working mom manage time judiciously makes them value time as well.
-They learn how to prioritise, and pick up valuable time management skills.
+They learn how to prioritize, and pick up valuable time management skills.